These homemade melt-in-your-mouth Nutella Pop Tarts smothered with Cinnamon Glaze will be love at first bite!

-- To these rectangles, brush egg wash over all of the edges.
-Add 1 tablespoon Nutella down the center of each rectangle (it will spread out when baked), leaving at least a 1/2-inch dough perimeter.
+- To these rectangles (the second set), brush egg wash over all of the edges.
+Add 1 tablespoon Nutella down the center of each rectangle (it will spread out when baked), leaving at least a ½ inch dough perimeter.
 Whisk 3 tablespoons brown sugar and 1 teaspoon cinnamon together in a small bowl then evenly sprinkle over Nutella centers.

 - Remove the other baking sheet from the refrigerator and brush the entire surface of all of the rectangles with egg wash and place them WASH SIDE DOWN over each Nutella rectangle.
 Press the edges firmly together all the way around to seal in the Nutella.
 Use the tines of a fork to double-seal the perimeter of each of the pastries.
 Prick the top of each pastry several times with a fork (so steam can escape while baking), or use a toothpick to prick about 8 times.
 Freeze pastries for 30 minutes or refrigerate up to 1 hour.
 Refrigerate remaining egg wash.

 - When ready to bake, brush the tops of each pastry with remaining egg wash.
-Bake at 350 degrees F for 25-30 minutes or until lightly golden, rotating once while baking.
+Bake at 350 degrees F. for 25 to 30 minutes or until lightly golden, rotating once while baking.
 Let the pop tarts cool for 5 minutes then transfer to a wire rack to cool completely before glazing.

 - After you chop your butter into ½ inch pieces or smaller, return to refrigerator to chill.

 Here are a few more breakfast splurges you might enjoy: